 But like so much of menopause, you don’t have to simply endure the symptoms.
 Where once there was estrogen, now there are lifestyle changes.

-Because part of the problem here is a decrease in estrogen, eating phytoestrogens that mimic what’s lost can help relieve the problem.
+- Regain your balance with phytoestrogens - Because part of the problem here is a decrease in estrogen, eating phytoestrogens that mimic what’s lost can help relieve the problem.
 Where to get them: Think soy (tofu, tempeh, miso), veggies (beans, potatoes), fruits (dates, apples), seeds (flax, sesame), grains (oats, barley), mint, ginseng, fennel, and anise, among other sources.

-Estrogen and progesterone fuel bacteria in your gut, so a decline in these hormones can disrupt and reduce healthy gut flora.
+- Boost your happy bacteria - Estrogen and progesterone fuel bacteria in your gut, so a decline in these hormones can disrupt and reduce healthy gut flora.
 Lots of good gut stuff crowd out the bad stuff, so when you lose the good guys, the bad bacteria can move in and really mess stuff up.
 Feeding your beneficial flora helps you keep a better gut balance.
 Where to get it.
 To support good gut guys, bump up fermented foods (miso, kombucha, sauerkraut) and consider a probiotic supplement.

-It seems like I type “eat more fiber” a lot, but those of us who live in the West tend not to get enough and it’s really good for us.
+- Fiber up - It seems like I type “eat more fiber” a lot, but those of us who live in the West tend not to get enough and it’s really good for us.
 Fiber tidies up your digestive bits, keeping things moving along and not letting semi-digested matter bog down in your system where it gets bored and starts causing trouble.
 Where to get it.
 The best high-fiber foods are split peas, lentils, black and lima beans, artichokes, peas, broccoli, Brussels sprouts, raspberries, and blackberries.
 Whole grains are also good (popcorn, oatmeal, brown breads and pastas).
-We also recommend taking some of the best fiber supplements for menopause.
+We also recommend taking some of the best fiber supplements for menopause

-- Go natural.
-Ginger tea and peppermint tea are good, long-standing, natural remedies.
+- Go natural - Ginger tea and peppermint tea are good, long-standing, natural remedies.

 When menopause and stomach issues may be more serious